zmayabu/zmayabu.github.io/README.md

 Welcome to my personal website that was initally started in CS601 for my BU grad studies!
 This project is built using **React** and hosted on **GitHub Pages**.

 ## 🌐 Live Demo
-You can view the live version of my site here: [Your GitHub Pages Link](https://your-username.github.io/your-repository)
+You can view the live version of my site here: [Site Link](https://zmayabu.github.io/)

 ## 🛠️ Tech Stack
 - **React** – Frontend framework